apostrophecms-legacy/apostrophe-media-sources/README.md

       perPage: 20 // Results per page
     };
 ```

+Here are all the standard filters handled by `apostrophe-media-sources`:
+* Search
+* Orientation (Notice that your `choices` method should return some for this filter)

 A connector must have two methods declared in its `construct`,
 those will be called by `apostrophe-media-sources` :